 And rounding out the Chromecast with Google TV is the Google Assistant.
 You can ask for any query or question your brain can think of — and that extends to TV content.
 You can ask for a specific show or movie, and it pulls up a page about the title, including multiple ways to stream it.

-After countless hours of binging content –— ahem, we mean testing — we can safely declare the Chromecast with Google TV to be the best budget play at just $49.99.
-You’d be hard pressed to get more value from the Fire TV Stick 4K (which is the same price), and this performs better than cheaper options from Amazon or Roku.
+After countless hours of bingeing content –— ahem, we mean testing — we can safely declare the Chromecast with Google TV to be the best budget play at just $49.99.
+You’d be hard-pressed to get more value from the Fire TV Stick 4K (which is the same price), and this performs better than cheaper options from Amazon or Roku.

 How we tested